schego1ev/ABBYYTest/README.md

 # ABBYYTest
-Первая попытка собрать автотест на codeceptJS.
+The first attempt to write an autotest on a codeceptJS.
-Задача: залогиниться POST запросом через REST API
+Task: log in with a POST request via the REST API

-Чек-лист:
+Checklist:
-- При отправке валидной пары значений login/pass сервер возвращает "200 ОК" (passed)
+- When sending a valid pair of login/pass values, the server returns "200 OK" (passed)
-- При отправке невалдиной пары значений login/pass сервер возвращает ошибку (passed)
+- When sending an invalid pair of login/pass values, the server returns an error (passed)

-**В файле isPrime.js находятся решения теоретического задания
+**The isPrime.js file contains solutions to the theoretical task